steffenmueller4/steffenmueller4.github.io/_posts/2022-04-19-building-an-event-driven-microservice-application.md

 This is especially required to specify the information that has to be in the event messages.
 Furthermore, the team should know the four patterns of event-driven architecture.
 This improves the understanding of the entire architecture and leads to better solutions such as using the Event Sourcing pattern for specific use cases.
+Also, you should directly think about a Schema Registry for managing your domain event messages.
+As soon as the number of microservices increases, you will be happy when you do not have to update all Protocol Buffer definitions or coordinate the rollout.
+Last but not least, make sure that your domain event messages are replayable as Adam Bellmare in {% cite Bellemare2020 %} recommends.
+For example, our first versions of our Kafka consumers were creating IDs when inserting new entries to some systems, so storing the events were not idempotent and, thus, not replayable.
+Please either create the unique IDs in the source system or derive the ID from the event in a deterministic way.
+Also, consider to use upserts in the destination system.

 ## The Actual Architecture